ni/nimble/packages/nimble-components/src/rich-text/specs/mention-hld.md

 `FoundationElement`.

 The `nimble-rich-text-user-mention-view` is a view class that is derived from the above base class, and its template contains a `span` element with the required CSS styling.
-They are equipped with attributes such as `mention-id`, `mention-label`, and `mention-type` to render the node as a `Mention` node in Tiptap editor.
+They are equipped with attributes such as `mention-url`, `mention-label`, and `mention-type` to render the node as a `Mention` node in Tiptap editor.
 It uses the default slot to render the same text content from the editor to the view element's shadow root.

 The Mention node from Tiptap is extended, and the [`renderHTML`](https://tiptap.dev/guide/custom-extensions/#render-html) method is overridden to render